BenjaminSiskoo/nSide/README.txt

 Changes from higan: General
 ===========================
    Changed "higan" to "nSide" and added a Contributors field on the Configuration Settings Advanced tab and Cocoa About box.
-This list has 34 names of people who contributed to higan (and whose contributions appear in nSide), but there may still be more that I am missing, so let me know on byuu's forums if you or someone else needs to be credited.
+This list has multiple names of people who contributed to higan (and whose contributions appear in nSide), but there may still be more that I am missing, so let me know on byuu's forums if you or someone else needs to be credited.

    Reformatted the "About" text to show contributors to higan and show which program nSide branched from.